Find what could kill your idea before you build it.

 Four moments it pays for itself.

 The specific weeks where a structured outside read changes the next move.
+The same moments Y Combinator and Marc Andreessen say separate the teams that ship from the teams that stall.

 We do not want a deck.
 We want what you actually know.